hoch/spiral-spectra/README.md

 # spiral-spectra

-Polymer element for spectrogram visualization.
+- For Polymer 1.0

+Draws the spectrogram of `AudioBuffer`.